samlobe/amyloid-predict/README.md

 or by pointing to the directory with all the embeddings files:
 `python predict.py --embeddingsDir example_embeddings_dir`

-Extracting ESM embeddings with **predict.py** is reasonably fast on my Mac's CPUs, but is 3-4 orders of magnitude faster on a GPU.
+Extracting ESM embeddings with **predict.py** is reasonably fast on my Mac's CPUs (16GB of RAM needed), but is 3-4 orders of magnitude faster on a GPU.
 Predicting amyloidogenicity with **predict.py** should be very fast on CPUs or GPUs.

 The easiest/smartest way to extract ESM embeddings for hundreds or thousands of sequences is with the **extract.py** tool, which I altered slightly from the ESM repo.
 See their original documentation [here](https://github.com/facebookresearch/esm), or do `python extract.py -h` to see how to use it.
 Make sure to output the mean representations of the embeddings with the `--include mean` flag.

 ## How it works
 I made a classification model to predict amyloid formation based on some public amyloid datasets: [15aa tau fragment dataset](https://doi.org/10.1038/s41467-024-45429-2), [10aa TANGO dataset](https://doi.org/10.1038/nbt1012), [6aa WALTZ dataset](http://waltzdb.switchlab.org/sequences).

-I trained three separate models on the 3 datasets, and then trained a more general ensemble model on the combined dataset by using the logits of the three models as features.
+I trained three separate models on the 3 datasets, and then trained a more general model on the combined dataset.
+For the 6aa dataset I trained an interpretable model with 10 features, and a slighly better performing model with more features.
+The 10-feature 6aa model is called FETA (**F**ast **E**SM-based **T**en-feature **A**myloid classifier).
+The other models take all the embeddings as input.

-Each peptide sequence was featurized with ESM embeddings - 2560 embeddings form the 36-layered, 3B parameter model or 5120 embeddings for the 48-layered, 15B parameter model.
+Each peptide sequence was featurized with ESM embeddings - 2560 embeddings form the 36-layered, 3B parameter model.
-Then I selected features using a logistic regression model with L1 penalty for each model that killed most features while preserving performance.
+All embeddings were used for the 10aa, 15aa, and general models, while 10 embeddings were used for the 6aa-FETA model.
-Then I used this smaller set of features to train a logistic regression model or support vector machine for each dataset, and finally an ensembled model.
-See **train_3B.py** and **train_15B.py** in "model_development" for training procedure.
+See the training scripts in "model_development/training" and/or see the preprint for training details.

 ## Predicting amyloidogenicity of larger IDRs and full genomes